Last Updated on February 18, 2023

 A trip to Anna Maria Island wouldn’t be complete without dining at the best restaurants in the area!

-There are several waterfront restaurants on the island, that boast great seafood, burgers, drinks, and more.
+Once you’re done exploring the gorgeous beaches, there are several waterfront restaurants on the island, that boast great seafood, burgers, drinks, ice cream, and more.

-The Kokonut Hut, Bridge Tender, Anna Maria Oyster Bar, Sandbar, and Rod & Reel Pier are all excellent waterfront dining options.
+The Kokonut Hut, Bridge Tender, Anna Maria Oyster Bar, Sandbar, and Rod & Reel Pier are all excellent waterfront dining options with beautiful scenery.

-Sharky’s Seagrill and The Feast both have some of the best seafood on the mainland.
+Sharky’s Seagrill and The Feast both have some of the best seafood on the entire island.

 For pizza and subs, Omas Pizza is a pizza place and Italian restaurant in Bradenton Beach.